 This cymbal’s four rivets give it a sizzling sustain.
 It’s hand-hammered with big hammer marks that give it a dark color and smooth, musical tone of vintage jazz rides.
 If you’re a traditional jazz player, especially if you play in a lot of trios and small combos where the rich sustain will have more chance to shine through, this is the jazz ride cymbal to get.

 You don’t have to spend tons upon tons to get a quality jazz cymbal.
-The pure brass ride from Sabian costs about half the price of the Meinl cymbal above and works beautifully in a wide range of musical styles, including jazz.
+The pure brass ride from Sabian in general costs about much less than the Meinl cymbal above (though check current prices) and works beautifully in a wide range of musical styles, including jazz.

 The sound from this cymbal is bright and focused.
 It’s been hammered to bring out the best sonic qualities of the brass used in its construction, with a smooth natural finish that helps it to look as good as it sounds.
 Sabian’s entire SBR line is designed for versatility and value, and especially if you’re setting up a jazz kit for a relatively young player, they leave her a lot of room to discover her own sound.